 - Redraw the lines of the cube

-Understanding true 3 point perspective would require establishing measuring points for edge of the cube.
-This isn't so practical for artists.
+Understanding true 3 point perspective would require you to establish measuring points for the edge of the cube, which isn't so practical for artists.

 Foreshortening in Perspective